TrinhLK/RunnableJavaBIPExample/README.md

 	 ```
 	Then, build project by typing mvn clean package
 * Build javabip-itest: navigate to the javabip-itest folder do the same things as above.
+* Put a large file into inputfolder1, run SpriralsDemo.java to watch how it works.